What is an Afro-descendant nose?

 When there is breathing difficulty, it may be necessary to open space for airflow through the morselization of the turbinates.
 For this, I use a device that opens the airway and moves the turbinates laterally, in a physiological and effective manner.

-If the nostrils are too open, they can be closed with a small cut on the inferolateral part of them.
-The scar, like that of the columella, usually has very good quality in the post-operative period.
+If the nostrils are too wide, they can be narrowed with a small incision on the inferolateral aspect.
+The scar, like that of the columella, typically heals very well.

-The recovery is quick and practically painless.
+Recovery is quick and practically painless.
 I advise my patients to sleep on their backs for a month, avoid physical exertion, and refrain from wearing glasses for two months.
-The harmonious and natural result is usually visible within the first few weeks, but the final result appears only after about a year, as it is over time that the reduction of swelling and improvement of healing refine the nose.
-In thicker skins, typical of African American noses, this process may take a little longer, but the results are very rewarding.
+A natural, balanced result is usually visible within the first few weeks, but the final result appears only after about a year, as the gradual reduction of swelling and improvement in healing refine the nose over time.
+In thicker skin, typical of Afro-descendant noses, this process may take a little longer, but the results are very rewarding.

-Schedule your consultation for ethnic rhinoplasty in Londrina.
-I perform aesthetic and functional rhinoplasty, and I can help you improve the appearance of your nose as well as breathe better.
+Whether you are a local patient or an international patient exploring medical tourism in Brazil, schedule your consultation for ethnic rhinoplasty.
+As a plastic surgeon in Brazil with over twenty years of experience with Afro-descendant noses, I perform aesthetic and functional rhinoplasty and can help you improve both the appearance of your nose and your breathing.
+I also offer online consultations for patients abroad.
 Contact the Zamarian Clinic now and speak with one of our receptionists, who will be happy to schedule your evaluation and answer any questions.

-Also learn about ethnic rhinoplasty (dedicated page), revision rhinoplasty, ultrasonic rhinoplasty, rhinoseptoplasty, and male rhinoplasty.
-Mentoplasty can complement the harmony of the profile.
+Also learn about ethnic rhinoplasty (dedicated page), revision rhinoplasty, ultrasonic rhinoplasty, septorhinoplasty, and male rhinoplasty.
+Mentoplasty can complement and balance the profile.
 See information about the investment.

 Rua Engenheiro Omar Rupp, 186